kubecost/docs/using-kubecost/getting-started/cloud-costs-explorer.md

 #### Add filters

 You can filter displayed dashboard metrics by selecting _Edit_, then adding a filter.
-Filters can be created for the following categories (see descriptions of each category in the Aggregate filters table above):
+Filters can be created for the following categories to view costs exclusively for items (see descriptions of each category in the [Aggregate filters](https://docs.kubecost.com/using-kubecost/navigating-the-kubecost-ui/cloud-costs-explorer#aggregate-filters) table above):

 * Service
 * Account